adonisjs/legacy-docs/2.0/query-scopes.md

 ```

 ## Using Scopes
-Now you can make use of query scopes while using query scopes there is no need to make use of `scope` keyword, and you can use rest of the method as `camel case.'
+While using scoped methods there is no need to make use of `scope` keyword, and you can use rest of the method as `camel case`.

 ```javascript,line-numbers
 const activeUsers = yield User.active().fetch()